-Disruptive and emerging technologies of robotics, nanotechnologies, quantum computing, and artificial intelligence are changing and shaping the future of all enterprises, in many cases replacing traditional competitors as a company’s largest threat.
-As a director, as you asking the right questions to mitigate risk and identify innovative solutions?
+Disruptive and emerging technologies of robotics, nanotechnologies, quantum computing, and artificial intelligence are changing and shaping the future of all enterprises-in many cases, replacing traditional competitors as a company’s largest threat.
+As a director, are you asking the right questions to mitigate risk and identify innovative solutions?

-Attendees will gain valuable insights from the 2020 Consumer Electronics Show (CES) and its impact on boards.
+Attendees will gain valuable insights from the 2020 Consumer Electronics Show (CES®)

 Erin Essenmacher serves as the President & Chief Strategy Officer for the National Association of Corporate Directors (NACD), responsible for strategy, innovation, content curation and execution across the organization's full portfolio of educational offerings.
 As a member of NACD's executive team, Essenmacher has helped drive a decade of unprecedented growth.
 Under her leadership, NACD has expanded reach to key constituencies including the venture capital, start-up and small cap governance communities and NACD's flagship event, the Global Board Leaders' Summit has grown to be the largest event in the world for corporate directors.

 She has led the design and launch of new products and services including the NACD Director Certification program.
 Essenmacher is co-creator and co-host of NACD's first podcast Future Fluency, which focuses on the intersection of diversity, innovation and culture and is in the top 20% of most downloaded podcasts for 2019.